gini/gini-sdk-ios/doc/source/guides/common-tasks.rst

 API is mainly built around the concept of documents.
 A document can be any written representation of information, usually such as invoices, reminders, contracts and so on.

-The Gini SDK supports creating documents from PDFs, UTF-8 texts and images, usually pictures of paper documents which were taken with the device's camera.
+The Gini SDK supports creating documents from PDFs, UTF-8 text and images, usually pictures of paper documents which were taken with the device's camera.
 The following example shows how to create a new document from an image.

 In order to improve our service we are sending meta information along with the image.